dear-github/dear-github/README.md

   choose to inline content there and / or link to other pages as appropriate.

-And this is only the beginning. [@isaacs](https://github.com/isaacs/github) and the community collected a list of currently 443 issues that we are facing.
-Not all of them needs to be implemented, but there should be a discussion about it with you.
+And this is only the beginning. [@isaacs](https://github.com/isaacs/github) and the community collected a list of currently over 400 issues that we are facing.
+Not all of them need to be implemented, but there should be a discussion about it _with you_.
 We want to hear your opinion.
 And together we want to make GitHub even better.

 Hopefully none of these are a surprise to you as we’ve told you them before.